AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: menu separator

-If you add an item with an empty title or no title at all, GPS inserts a menu separator.
+If you add an item with an empty title or no title at all, GNAT Studio inserts a menu separator.
 For example, the following example will insert a separator followed by a :menuselection:`File --> Custom` menu::